MarcoHess/smeserver-test-automation/README.md

 It would be great if you could add and expand on these tests to build these tests towards a comprehensive acceptance test suite for SME Server releases.

-There is a greate description on GitHub for the process of contributing to a project:
+There is a great description on GitHub for the process of contributing to a project: https://help.github.com/articles/fork-a-repo

-https://help.github.com/articles/fork-a-repo